1 Introducing Zig

 1.4.1 Constant objects vs variable objects

 In the code example below, we are creating a new constant object called age.
 This object stores a number representing the age of someone.
-However, this code example does not compiles succesfully.
+However, this code example does not compiles successfully.
 Because on the next line of code, we are trying to change the value of the object age to 25.

 The zig compiler detects that we are trying to change the value of an object/identifier that is constant, and because of that, the compiler will raise a compilation error, warning us about the mistake.